Kitsu Plateau: Basement

 As a part of the Mount Edziza volcanic complex, the Kitsu Plateau is underlain by the Stikinia terrane.
-This is a Paleozoic and Mesozoic suite of volcanic, sedimentary and metamorphic rocks that accreted (Note: Accretion is the process by which terranes are added to a continent, resulting in continental growth.) to the continental margin of North America during the Jurassic.
+This is a suite of Paleozoic and Mesozoic volcanic, sedimentary and metamorphic rocks that accreted (Note: Accretion is the process by which terranes are added to a continent, resulting in continental growth.) to the continental margin of North America during the Jurassic.
 The rocks of this terrane are exposed to the south and southwest where they are largely buried under landslide and colluvium deposits, as well as stream gravel, outwash and braided channel deposits.
 Minor exposures of Cretaceous–Paleocene sedimentary rocks assigned to the Sustut Group are present in the mouth of Nagha Creek valley at the southwestern end of the Kitsu Plateau and are in the form of conglomerates, sandstones, arkoses, siltstones, shales or minor coal.

 Name and etymology

-The name of the plateau became official on January 2, 1980, and was adopted on the National Topographic System map 104G/10 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
-It means in the Tahltan language and was likely chosen due to the plateau's association with Kitsu Creek and Kitsu Peak, whose names were also adopted on January 2, 1980, on the National Topographic System maps 104G/10 and 104G/7, respectively.
+The Kitsu Plateau was officially named on January 2, 1980.
+Its name was adopted on the National Topographic System map 104G/10 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+Kitsu means in the Tahltan language and was likely chosen due to the plateau's association with Kitsu Creek and Kitsu Peak, whose names were also adopted on January 2, 1980, on the National Topographic System maps 104G/10 and 104G/7, respectively.

 Provincial park

 The Kitsu Plateau lies at the southern end of Mount Edziza Provincial Park, a protected area founded in 1972 to preserve the volcanic landscape.
 This remote wilderness area of northwestern British Columbia is not accessible by motorized vehicles to help protect the very sensitive environment.
 Instead, access is mainly via aircraft or unmaintained hiking trails that cross creeks.
 Mount Edziza Provincial Park covers 266180 ha, making it one of the largest provincial parks in British Columbia.
 Hunting, camping, fishing, hiking, wildlife viewing and nature studying are some of the activities available in Mount Edziza Provincial Park.

-Wildlife in the area includes moose, caribou, mountain goats, stone sheep, wolves, bears, squirrels, owls, ptarmigans, ravens, gyrfalcons, grouse and migratory songbirds.
+Wildlife in the area includes western moose, boreal woodland caribou, mountain goats, stone sheep, wolves, bears, squirrels, owls, ptarmigans, ravens, gyrfalcons, grouse and migratory songbirds.
 The climate is characterized by warm summers and cold, snowy winters; temperatures are warmest in mid-summer during the day when they may hit the 30 C range.
 However, temperatures can drop below freezing during summer nights, making snow or freezing rain a possibility at any time of the year.